Common Career Mistakes and How to Avoid Them

 Stagnation

-- Seek Mentoring: Find someone to mentor you who can offer guidance, collaborations, connections or identify areas of improvement.
+- Seek Mentoring: Find a mentor who will offer advice, guidance, connections, or point out areas of improvement.

-- Continuous Education: Consider taking additional courses, certifications or degrees that are pertinent to the profession.
+- Continuous Education: Consider taking additional courses, certificates, or degrees program relevant to the job.

 Negativity

-Negativity is not a good thing in any work environment.
-It makes people feel uncomfortable making communication difficult and limiting the growth of opportunities.
-Aside from destroying relationships with peers and supervisors which could result in professional stalling.
+Negativity is not a good thing in any workplace.
+It makes people feel uncomfortable, which makes communications difficult and hinders growth opportunities.
+Aside from destroying relationships with colleagues and supervisors, it could result in professional stalling.

 Overcommitting Workload